ubccpsc/310/resources/readings/DesignPatterns.md

 }
 ```

-Menwhile, the implementation of `Manager::getBudget()` would also capture the budget of their reports (some of whom could themselves be `Manager`s):
+Meanwhile, the implementation of `Manager::getBudget()` would also capture the budget of their reports (some of whom could themselves be `Manager`s):

 ```typescript
 public getBudget():number {